dschonholtz/PsychEconSim/README.md

 1. Have a react/vue app that calls into the python app.
 1. Have development all running in a kubernetes cluster that can also seemlessly and effortlessly deploy it.

+I still think this is a good tihng to do...
+But!
+I think that information disparity might be an even larger factor then the behavioral aspect of this.
+Although behavior economics makes it clear that we are monkeys that think we are smart but are controlled by our lizard brains.
+Modeling information disparity between parties might be more useful then modeling things like loss aversion, anchoring, over trust to trivial amounts of data. etc etc